wireapp/wire-server-deploy/ansible/README.md

 * replace the `ansible_host` values (`X.X.X.X`) with the IPs that you can reach by SSH.
 * replace the `ip` values (`Y.Y.Y.Y`) with the IPs which you wish kubernetes to bind to.

+#### WARNING: host re-use

+The playbooks mess with the hostnames of their targets.
+You MUST pick different (virtual) hosts for the different playbooks.
+If you e.g. want to run C* and k8s on the same 3 machines, the hostnames will be overwritten by the second installation playbook, corrupting the first.

 #### Authentication
 * if you want to use passwords:
 ```